openstack-archive/dragonflow/doc/source/distributed_dhcp.rst

 Distributed DHCP In Dragonflow
 ==============================
 Dragonflow distribute DHCP policy/configuration using the pluggable DB.
-Each controller read this DB and install hijacking OVS flows for DHCP traffic and send that traffic to the controller.
+Each local controller installs DHCP redirection openflow rules, to be handle by the local controller.

-The controller dispatch this to the local DHCP application which answer with local DHCP acks.
+Those rules are installed only for local ports that are attached to a virtual network with DHCP enabled.

+The controller set the flow metadata in the redirection rules to the local port unique key as a hint to allow fast port info lookup for the reactive DHCP packets handle by the DHCP application.

+The local DHCP application handle the redirected DHCP packets and answer as a DHCP server.
+DHCP traffic is handled directly at the compute node and never goes on the network.

 The following diagrams demonstrate this process: